 “Gift aid” is any money you receive that does not have to be paid back.
 Scholarships and grants are the two major types of gift aid.

-All full-time freshman applicants are automatically considered for merit scholarships without regard to financial eligibility.
-Most merit scholarships range from $7,500 to $18,000 per year.
+All full-time first-year applicants are automatically considered for merit scholarships without regard to financial eligibility.
+Most merit scholarships range from $8,000 to $20,000 per year.

 - Service Scholars Program (Freshman only)